jwhiting/claude-code-slash-commands/commands/session-06-recap.md

   and 'production ready' unless they are truly accurate and warranted from a critical review perspective. be neutral, accurate, concise, and helpful.

-After writing these, commit your changes to git (local only, without pushing to remote).
+After writing these, commit your changes to git and push to remote.